binkode/laravel-paystack/readme.md

     "merchant_email"           => env("PAYSTACK_MERCHANT_EMAIL"),

     "route" => [
-        "middleware"    => ['api'], // For injecting middleware to the package's routes "prefix"    => 'api', // For injecting middleware to the package's routes ],
+        "middleware"    => ['paystack_route_disabled', 'api'], // For injecting middleware to the package's routes "prefix"    => 'api', // For injecting middleware to the package's routes ],
 ];